Marquetry

 Marquetry (also spelled as marqueterie; from the French marqueter, to variegate) is the art and craft of applying pieces of veneer to a structure to form decorative patterns or designs.
-The technique may be applied to case furniture or even seat furniture, to decorative small objects with smooth, veneerable surfaces or to freestanding pictorial panels appreciated in their own right.
+The technique may be applied to case furniture or even seat furniture, to decorative small objects with smooth, venerable surfaces or to freestanding pictorial panels appreciated in their own right.

 Marquetry differs from the more ancient craft of inlay, or intarsia, in which a solid body of one material is cut out to receive sections of another to form the surface pattern.
 The word derives from a Middle French word meaning "inlaid work".

 Materials

-The veneers used are primarily woods, but may include bone, ivory, turtle-shell (conventionally called "tortoiseshell"), mother-of-pearl, pewter, brass or fine metals.
+The veneers used are primarily woods, but may include bone, ivory, turtle-shell (conventionally called "tortoiseshell" regardless of its source), mother-of-pearl, pewter, brass or fine metals.
 Marquetry using colored straw was a specialty of some European spa resorts from the end of the 18th century.
 Many exotic woods as well as common varieties can be employed, from the near-white of boxwood (Note: Boxwood turns golden-tan as it ages.) to the near-black of ebony; colors not found in nature can be achieved by applying dye to a veneer that retains stains well, such as sycamore.